Four Fascinating Facts About the Fourth

-Obviously you knew that.
-But do you know where the holiday and its trappings came from?
+Do you know where the holiday and its trappings came from?
 Where’d we get fireworks, and hot dogs, and even the holiday itself?
-Because we love uncovering historical mysteries for our scavenger hunts, we decided to illuminate a bit of the often overlooked, sometimes secret history of the Fourth of July.
+Because we love uncovering historical mysteries for scavenger hunts, we decided to illuminate a bit of the often overlooked, sometimes secret history of the Fourth of July.

 Declaration Day: The Holiday Itself